Cardillo

 Credits

-• Architecture design, construction management: Antonino Cardillo
+• Architecture, construction management: Antonino Cardillo

 • Client: Mondrian Suite (director: Vincenzo Petrone alias Klaus Mondrian)